-Matt Schlapp is the Chairman of the American Conservative Union (ACU), the nation’s original grassroots conservative organization.
-During his 7-year tenure as chairman, ACU has expanded its reach exponentially and launched critical initiatives in criminal justice reform, election integrity, and state legislative ratings for all 8,000 elected legislators in America.
-ACU also hosts dozens of additional events, including battleground state CPACs and international CPACs in Japan, Australia, South Korea, and Brazil, with dozens of other countries joining the CPAC movement.
-ACU’s national CPAC event, the largest of its kind, has generated billions of Twitter impressions and is livestreamed on various platforms to millions of viewers around the world.
+Matt Schlapp is the Chairman of the Conservative Political Action Coalition (CPAC), the nation’s original grassroots conservative organization.
+During his 7-year tenure as chairman, CPAC has expanded its reach exponentially and launched critical initiatives in criminal justice reform, election integrity, and state legislative ratings for all 8,000 elected legislators in America.
+CPAC also hosts dozens of additional events, including battleground state CPACs and international CPACs in Japan, Australia, South Korea, and Brazil, with dozens of other countries joining the CPAC movement.
+CPAC’s national conference, the largest of its kind, has generated billions of Twitter impressions and is livestreamed on various platforms to millions of viewers around the world.

 Schlapp served as White House Political Director and was a Regional Political Director for the 2000 presidential campaign.
 Before that, Schlapp served as Chief of Staff for five years to Congressman Todd Tiahrt (R-KS).

 Schlapp founded and currently manages Cove Strategies, a consulting firm which advises corporate, nonprofit, and political clients on elections, policy, and communications.
 He is a graduate of the University of Notre Dame, where he started a conservative student magazine, and he also earned an M.P.A. at Wichita State University.